oclint/oclint-docs/manual/oclint.rst

 .. code-block:: bash

-    oclint [oclint options] RPActivityIndicatorManager.m -- -x objective-c -arch armv7 -std=gnu99 -fobjc-arc -O0 -isysroot /Applications/Xcode.app/Contents/Developer/Platforms/iPhoneOS.platform/Developer/SDKs/iPhoneOS6.0.sdk -g -I./Pods/Headers -c
+    oclint [oclint options] RPActivityIndicatorManager.m -- -x objective-c -arch armv7 -std=gnu99 -fobjc-arc -O0 -isysroot /Developer/SDKs/iPhoneOS6.0.sdk -g -I./Pods/Headers -c

-Compile Commands Database
+Compilation Database
-^^^^^^^^^^^^^^^^^^^^^^^^^
+^^^^^^^^^^^^^^^^^^^^

 \-p <build-path>
     Choose the build directory in which a file named compile_commands.json exists.
 When no build path is specified, a search for compile_commands.json will be attempted through all parent paths of the first input file.

-OCLint requires this compilation database to understand specific build options for each file.
+If no compiler options are given explicitly, OCLint requires this compilation database to understand specific build options for each source file.
 Currently it supports ``compile_commands.json`` file.
 See `oclint-json-compilation-database <oclint-json-compilation-database.html>`_ for detail.
-If we are working with Xcode, `oclint-xcodebuild <oclint-xcodebuild.html>`_ can generate the required compile_database.json file with a little of our help.

-Inspection Options
+Sources Options
 ------------------

-Of course, specify all the source files we want to inspect.
+We specify the path to all the source files we want to inspect.
 Multiple files can be analyzed with one invocation.

 Report Options
 --------------